 7.3.95 TDD Radio Link Monitoring Test for Out-of-sync without DRX for UE Category NB1 guard band mode in Enhanced Coverage

-Editor’s note: This test case is incomplete.
-The following aspects are either missing or not yet determined:

-- As per core spec. requirement, the antenna configuration to be used is 2x1.
-But in RAN4 spec.
-Table A.7.3.95.1-2, it is asking to follow R.22 NB-TDD which is defined for 1x1.

 7.3.95.1 Test purpose

 The purpose of this test is to verify that the TDD category NB1 UE properly detects the out of sync for the purpose of monitoring downlink radio link quality of the NB-IoT Cell.
 This test will partly verify the NB-IoT TDD radio link monitoring requirements in clause 7.23.